Blog

 Views

-TagKit also has a few views that aim at making it easier to work with tags.
-For instance, TagList and TagEditList let you list and edit tags with a customizable tag view, TagCapsule renders tags with a customizable style and TagTextField automatically slugifies text as you type.
+TagKit has a few views to make it easier to work with tags.
+For instance, TagList and TagEditList let you list and edit tags, TagCapsule renders a styled tag and TagTextField slugifies text as you type.

 An animated gif of an app that uses TagKit